chzvz/usb-auto-sync/README.md

 Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.

-# Format
+# Format if needed (Erases all data from drive)

 **Your USB must be formatted to EXT4 or NTFS.
 EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.**

 Find USB name:
 ```
 lsblk
-# Under NAME find the USB drive you want to reformat, should be something like sda1.
-The number is important.
 ```
+Under NAME find the USB drive you want to reformat, should be something like sda1.
+If it is not sda1, enter the correct name for the folowing code.

 Unmount:
 ```
 sudo umount /dev/sda1
-# Replace /dev/sda1 with your USB device.
 ```
 Format to ext4:
 ```
 sudo mkfs.ext4 -L MYBACKUP /dev/sda1
-# Replace /dev/sda1 with your USB device.
 This will erase all data on the drive and label it 'MYBACKUP'.
 ```
 Format to NTFS:
 ```